 - Break an egg into a large heat-resistant mixing bowl and beat lightly with a hand mixer.
 Set aside.

 - Add water and sugar to a small saucepan and place over medium-low heat.
-Bring to a simmer and stir until thick and syrupy, about 7 minutes.
+Bring to a simmer and stir until you can draw a line of bare pan without the liquid immediately covering it back up, about 7 minutes.
 You’ve made simple syrup!

 - Slowly pour your simple syrup into the beaten egg while beating with a hand mixer on as high a speed as you can without flinging syrup everywhere, remember it is very hot and sticky.
 Once all the syrup is in, beat the mixture on high speed, slowly reducing speed until it is thick, light in colour and the bowl is no longer hot.